peregreenus/DEVS-eCommerce-App/README.md

 - **TypeScript**: A strongly typed superset of JavaScript that adds static types.
 - **Webpack**: A static module bundler for modern JavaScript applications.
 - **HTML**: The standard markup language for documents designed to be displayed in a web browser.
-- **SCSS**: A preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets (CSS).
+- **CSS**: Cascading Style Sheets is a style sheet language used for describing the look and formatting of a document written in HTML or XML.
 - **ESLint**: A tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
 - **Prettier**: An opinionated code formatter that enforces a consistent style by parsing your code and re-printing it.
 - **Husky**: A tool that makes Git hooks easy, used for enforcing checks before code is committed.
 - **Jest**: A delightful JavaScript Testing Framework with a focus on simplicity.
+- **@testing-library/react**: A very light-weight solution for testing React components.

 ## Instructions